sequ3ster/esp_flying_delorean/circuit/README.md

 ## Wifi Control with EQ LED Mod

 The same as with the two mods above.
 Except that A0 is not connected to 3.3V, but to the drain of the mosfet.
 RX remains open and is not connected to ground.
+Because RX to Ground will deactivate Wifi.
 <br><img src="/circuit/circuit_diagram_eq.png" width="600">
 <br><br>